Pakistani rock: New wave of music (1980–1989)

 Rock music in Pakistan began in the 1980s with the arrival of cassettes by Western rock music groups such as Pink Floyd, Led Zeppelin, Deep Purple and Van Halen.
 By 1983-85, local underground rock groups began to perform at five-star hotels and university campuses across the country.
 The genre began rooted in the ultraconservative regime of President Zia-ul-Haq who had denounced the Western culture and put forwarded the program of Islamized transformation of the country.

 In mid-1985, Western-influenced rock music began to be noticed by the public, and underground concerts were held all over the country.
-The quick success of the music jolted the country in a time when President General Zia-ul-Haq was reigning as the historically most popular chairman and Pakistani Leader in history" President Zia-ul-Haq had famously and strongly denounced "western ideas" such as jeans and rock music.
-Various groups had garnered and got the attention of the public, and the genre began to be appreciated as it was out of the ordinary.
+The quick success of the music jolted the country in a time when the traditionalist President General Zia-ul-Haq was reigning.
+President Zia-ul-Haq had strongly denounced "western ideas" such as jeans and rock music.
+Various groups had garnered the attention of the public, and the genre began to be appreciated as it was out of the ordinary.

-These political and economic tensions and pretensions, heavy metal, rock music power plays, and the economic prosperity also propelled the gradual expansion of the country's urban middle and lower-middle-classes.
+These political and economic tensions and pretensions, heavy metal, rock music power plays, and the economic prosperity also propelled the gradual expansion of the country's urban-middle and lower-middle classes.
 According to the leftist cultural critic Nadeem F. Paracha, "The youth culture at that time emerged from these classes that launched the first shots of the kind of pop culture, scene and music we now call modern Pakistani pop and rock."

 In 1986, Benazir Bhutto returned to the country and held a mammoth rally that weakened the conservative President Zia.
 The country’s major urban music media centres saw a quiet but steady outpouring of brand new rock bands who wanted to sound somewhat different than the time's top pop-rock scions.
-During the peak and end times of regime of President Zia-ul-Haq, there was popular wave of cultural change in the country, and the youth at that time was attracted to many underground rock music bands.
-In 1986, the Vital Signs,(predominantly a pop band) released its very first single Do Pal Ka Jeevan, which became an ultimate success and the band built its reputation in Pakistan's underground music industry.
+During the peak and end times of the regime of President Zia-ul-Haq, there was a popular wave of cultural change in the country, and the youth of that time were attracted to many underground rock music bands.
+In 1986, the Vital Signs,(predominantly a pop band) released their very first solo Do Pal Ka Jeevan, which became an ultimate success and the band built its reputation in Pakistan's underground music industry.
 The rock music bands and trios came to be perceived by many Pakistani fans and country's cultural observers as a "promising new era of cultural revival".
 Their enormous popularity significantly opened a new wave of music and a modern chapter in the history of Pakistan.

-In the 1980s, rock bands including the Strings, The Barbarians, The Final Cut, Jupiters, Junoon, and Vital Signs gained a lot of public appraisal and popularity; the public opinion was generally positive and welcomed the bands for their uniqueness.
+In the 1980s, rock bands including the Strings, The Barbarians, The Final Cut, Jupiters, Junoon, and Vital Signs gained a lot of public appraisal and popularity.
+The public opinion was generally positive and welcomed the bands for their uniqueness.
 NTM, launched a show titled Music Channel Charts to highlight new talent every week due to popular youth demand.